naigueldev/docker-cleanup/README.md

 === Docker Cleanup Script ===
 Do you really want to STOP all running containers? (y/N): y Stopping all running containers...
+Do you really want to REMOVE all containers? (y/N): y Removing all containers...
-Do you really want to REMOVE all containers? (y/N): n Skipping container removal.
+Do you really want to REMOVE all Docker images? (y/N): n Skipping image removal.
-Do you really want to REMOVE all Docker images? (y/N): y Removing all images...
+Do you really want to REMOVE all Docker volumes? (y/N): y Removing all volumes...
 === Cleanup completed ===
 ```